handresen/mariagdkdoc/pages/authoring_setup.md

 $ apt upgrade
 $ apt install make gcc
 $ apt install zlib1g-dev
+$ apt install nodejs
 ```
+Note that nodejs is required in order to use its javascript engine.

 ### Install ruby
-Note that the default ruby packages are outdated.
+The default ruby packages are outdated.
 It is necessary to set up an alternate package source in order to get a ruby that is more recent and able to run Jekyll.

 ```
 $ apt-add-repository ppa:brightbox/ruby-ng